cchndl/secop-site/source/index.rst

 See the :doc:`Specification <spec1-0/index>` section for the full specification.

-In :doc:`Implementations <libs>` you can see the known implementations, which cover a wide range of use cases and technologies.
+In :doc:`Implementations <implementations/index>` you can see the known implementations, which cover a wide range of use cases and technologies.